scientific-python/scientific-python.org/content/summits/developer/2025-Nov/_index.md

 ## Sponsors

-We would like to thank the following institutions and projects for sponsoring this year's Summit.
+We would like to thank the following institutions and projects for sponsoring this Summit.

 **Sponsors**